 Genes are made up of DNA that tells the cells how to make proteins.
-The proteins in turn affects the structure and function of the body.
-Genes have a significant influence on skin because skin is made up of so many proteins.
+The proteins, in turn, affects the structure and function of the body.
+Genes have a significant influence on the skin because the skin is made up of so many proteins.

-For example, collagen is a protein which forms basic structure of your skin.
-Melanin which gives colour to your skin is also protein.
+For example, collagen is a protein that forms the basic structure of your skin.
+Melanin which gives color to your skin is also protein.
 Hence, hereditary plays an important role in determining the complexion and texture of your skin.

 Psychological and lifestyle factors:

-Stress can show up on your skin, nails and hair in a way that you won’t like.
-Following are the signs of stress taking toll on your skin:
+Stress can show up on your skin, nails, and hair in a way that you won’t like.
+Following are the signs of stress taking a toll on your skin:

 Acne Stress causes your body to produce cortisol and other hormones, which initiates sebaceous glands to produce more oil.
 Oily skin is prone to acne and other skin problems.